b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision.md

 ## Significance
 If the First Vision didn't happen, then Joseph Smith did not [[Restoration|restore Christ's church]].
 If Joseph Smith did not restore Christ's church, what is this organization?

 If God hadn't personally appeared to advise Joseph directly that all other churches were incorrect, then Joseph is just adding to the confusion by making one more flavor of Christianity.
 If we were to argue that Joseph became a prophet later than 1820, then *that* would be the selling point that missionaries tell their ~~investigators~~ "friends" about on the first lesson.
-In my experience as a missionary for the LDS church, I was required to recite the 1838 account from memory on demand.
-And *that's what I did*.
+In my experience as a missionary for the LDS church, I was required to recite the 1838 account from memory on demand, and *that's what I did*.
 Imagine my dismay when, after reciting this to however many dozens or hundreds of people, I find that this theophany wasn't as clear-cut and simple as I had been told.
+I had propagated a half-truth at best, or an outright lie at worst.

 &nbsp;

 ## Accounts
 For whatever reason, there's an uncomfortably long span of time between God Himself appearing to mankind, and that event being recorded.

-In some, but not all of Joseph Smith's records (minimum twelve years displaced) he mentions how no one believes his story.
+In some, but not all of Joseph Smith's records (which, again, is a minimum of *twelve years* displaced) he mentions how no one believes his story.
 That is a relevant factor, for sure.
 Assuming someone had believed him, they would likely have written it in their journal, or bantered in a newspaper column, saying something like "that Smith boy told me the darndest thing the other day!" or "this little fella told me that God appeared to him.
 Fancy that!
 We should listen to other things he has to say."
-I'll explain in [[First Vision Similar Experiences|more detail later]], but this absence of records might have had something to do with God appearing to *so many other people* in New England in the early 19th century.
+I'll explain in [[First Vision Similar Experiences|more detail]] on another page of notes, but this absence of records might have had something to do with God appearing to *so many other people* in New England in the early 19th century.

 *Joseph's story wasn't unique*.
 A typical response wouldn't be "wow, God appeared to you in the woods with no other witnesses around?
 Fascinating, tell me more!" it would instead be "ugh, you too?"
-Assuming Joseph did tell people, that was such a common claim that his story wouldn't have been notorious to anyone.
+Assuming Joseph did tell people, seeing God in the woods was such a common claim that his story wouldn't have been notorious enough for anyone to bother writing it down.
 Not even Joseph's own family wrote down anything of the sort until after 1838.
 They did write about it, but only after Joseph canonically retrofitted it into the context of his church's founding.
-I might expect to see in his siblings' journals "my dork-ass brother says he saw God.
+I might expect to see in his siblings' journals something like "my dork-ass brother says he saw God.
 Isn't that inspiring / preposterous / blasphemous / evidentiary / breathtaking  / absurd / exciting?"
 Instead I find... nothing.

 &nbsp;